OPCFoundation/UA-IIoT-StarterKit/docs/metadata/README.md

 [broker ip] is the the IP address or DNS name of the broker machine;

-"minimal" is the name of the ReaderGroup in subscriber-connection.json file.
+"full" is the name of the ReaderGroup in subscriber-connection.json file.

 ### <a name='4'>Understanding the Results
 The metadata is published to the topic: